DivCon-NeRF: Diverse and Consistent Ray Augmentation for Few-Shot NeRF: Experiments

 \subsection{Datasets and Metrics}

-\lig{We evaluate our method against recent NeRF-based methods using the Blender~\cite{mildenhall2020nerf}, LLFF~\cite{mildenhall2019local}, and DTU~\cite{Jensen_2014_CVPR} datasets.
+\lig{We evaluate our method against recent NeRF-based methods without external generative priors on the Blender~\cite{mildenhall2020nerf}, LLFF~\cite{mildenhall2019local}, and DTU~\cite{Jensen_2014_CVPR} datasets.
 For reference, we report the results of recent few-shot 3DGS methods on Blender; their performance on the LLFF and DTU datasets is reported in the supplementary material.
 The Blender dataset comprises 8 synthetic, background-free, object-centric scenes, while LLFF consists of 8 forward-facing real-world scenes.
 For the DTU dataset, we use 15 scenes following the protocol established by RegNeRF~\cite{niemeyer2022regnerf}.}

 We report PSNR, SSIM~\cite{article_ssim}, LPIPS~\cite{zhang2018unreasonable}, and the average error (AVGE) calculated as the geometric mean of \( \text{MSE} = 10^{-\text{PSNR}/10} \), \( \sqrt{1 - \text{SSIM}} \), and LPIPS, following Niemeyer et al. (2022).
 LPIPS is evaluated using AlexNet~\cite{krizhevsky2012imagenet}, following Zhong~et~al.~\shortcite{zhong2024cvt}.
 Additional experimental details and extended results with more input views across Blender, LLFF, and DTU are provided in the supplement.